 - Include the name(s) of the key personnel and contact information for each study site/ subaward site. - Indicate the number (and type, if applicable) of research subjects (animal or human) and/or human anatomical samples projected or required for each task and at each site.
-Refer to the General Application Instructions, Appendix 1, for additional information regarding regulatory requirements. - If applicable, indicate timelines required for regulatory approvals relevant to human subjects research such as IRB and/or IACUC, USAMRDC HRPO and/or ACURO, and IND and IDE applications by the FDA or other government agency. - Attachment 6: Impact Statement (one-page limit): Upload as "Impact.pdf".

-Explain why the proposed research project is important and relevant to developing improvements in prevention, detection, diagnosis, treatment, or quality of life in the FY22 PRMRP Topic Area addressed.
-Describe how the project addresses one of the FY22 PRMRP Strategic Goals.
-Additionally, describe how the study will address a critical problem or question in the relevant Topic Area.
+Refer to the General Application Instructions, Appendix 1, for additional information regarding regulatory requirements. - If applicable, indicate timelines required for regulatory approvals relevant to animal or human subjects research such as IACUC or IRB, USAMRDC ACURO or OHRO. - Attachment 6: Impact Statement (one-page limit): Upload as "Impact.pdf".
+Explain why the proposed research project is important and relevant to the FY23 PRMRP Topic Area addressed.
+Describe the FY23 PRMRP Strategic Goal that is addressed in the proposed research.
+Outline the potential impact, either short-term or long-term, of the proposed research on the field of study and/or patient care.
+Describe how the research has the potential to generate preliminary data that can be used as a foundation for future research projects.